dstroud/dreamsequence/README.md

 ![dreamsequence](doc/dash_4.svg)
 - The name of the active chord.
 If a custom chord has been created that isn't recognized, the root note of the selected chord degree will be shown with an asterisk (e.g. "D*").
+- An alternative module with a visual keyboard is available called "Chord kbd".

 --------------------------------------------------------------------------------